cisagov/ScubaGear/PowerShell/ScubaGear/baselines/securitysuite.md

 [Adding Users to the Preset Security Policies](#appendix-a-adding-users-to-the-preset-security-policies) for instructions on adding users to these policies.

+As the steps for MS.SECURITYSUITE.1.1v1 and MS.SECURITYSUITE.1.2v1 share many steps in common, steps for both policies are included in this section.
+Steps that do not strictly apply to MS.SECURITYSUITE.1.1v1 are followed by the applicable SCuBA policy in parenthesis.

 For users not added to the standard or strict preset policies:
 1. Sign in to **Microsoft 365 Defender**.
 2. Under **Email & collaboration**, select **Policies & rules**.